 Comparison of NSC and NHTSA Estimates

 NHTSA counts only traffic fatalities that occur within 30 days of the crash in its Fatality Analysis Reporting System (FARS).
-This means the FARS count omits between 800 to 1,000 motor vehicle-related deaths that occur more than 30 days after the crash each year.
-Nontraffic fatalities (those that do not occur on public highways; e.g., parking lots, private roads, and driveways), which account for 900 to 1,900 deaths annually, also are omitted.
-By using a 30-day cutoff, NHTSA can issue a “final” count about eight months after the reference year.
+This means the FARS count omits between 800 to 1,000 motor-vehicle-related deaths that occur more than 30 days after the crash each year.
+Nontraffic fatalities (those that do not occur on public highways; e.g., parking lots, private roads, and driveways), which account for 900 to 1,900 deaths annually, are also omitted.

 - Data Table

-Source: NSC totals are from the National Center for Health Statistics.
-NHTSA totals are from the Fatality Analysis Reporting System (FARS).
+Source: NSC totals are from NCHS.
+NHTSA totals are from FARS.